amanzi/amanzi/test_suites/verification/flow/saturated/transient/hantush_anisotropic_2d/amanzi_hantush_anisotropic_2d.rst

 Capabilities Tested
 -------------------

-This two-dimensional transient flow problem
+This two-dimensional transient flow problem in a non-leaky aquifer with constant pumping tests the Amanzi flow process kernel in anistropic media.
+Capabilities tested include:

+  * transient, single-phase, saturated flow
+  * drawdown prediction in anistropic media
+  * statically refined (nonuniform) mesh

+For details on this test, see :ref:`about_hantush_anisotropic`.

 Background
 ----------

-Hantush and Thomas :cite:`han-Hantush_1966_method` developed an analytical solution for measuring drawdown during constant discharge for a completely penetrating well in a homogenous anisotropic nonleaky infinite confined aquifer.
+Hantush and Thomas :cite:`han-Hantush_1966_method` developed an analytical solution for measuring drawdown during constant discharge for a completely penetrating well in a homogenous anisotropic, nonleaky confined aquifer of infinite extent.

 Model
 -----